noahlevin/Serious-People/replit.md

 ## Overview

 Serious People is a career coaching service that helps users navigate career transitions.
 The app provides a **structured coaching session** with:
+1. User authentication (email magic link or Google OAuth)
-1. A free intro phase to understand the big problem and propose a custom 3-module plan
+2. A free intro phase to understand the big problem and propose a custom 3-module plan
-2. $19 payment via Stripe to unlock the full coaching modules
+3. $19 payment via Stripe to unlock the full coaching modules
-3. Three coaching modules: Job Autopsy, Fork in the Road, The Great Escape Plan
+4. Three coaching modules: Job Autopsy, Fork in the Road, The Great Escape Plan
-4. A final "Career Brief" deliverable with diagnosis, action plan, and conversation scripts
+5. A final "Career Brief" deliverable with diagnosis, action plan, and conversation scripts

 **Tagline:** "Short scripts for big career conversations."

-**User Flow:** Landing page → Free intro & plan proposal → Paywall → $19 Stripe payment → 3 coaching modules → Career Brief generation
+**User Flow:** Landing page → Sign in (magic link/Google) → Free intro & plan proposal → Paywall → $19 Stripe payment → 3 coaching modules → Career Brief generation

 ## User Preferences